CSCfi/pebbles/doc/how_to_install_on_cpouta.md

 ## Create a test blueprint

 Click 'Create Blueprint' next to OpenStackDriver in the plugin list and you are presented by a dialog for configuring the new blueprint.
-We'll create a blueprint for Ubuntu-14.04 based VM, using mini flavor, running for 1h maximum.
+We'll create a blueprint for Ubuntu-14.04 based VM, using standard.tiny flavor, running for 1h maximum.
 We'll also test running a custom command as part of the boot process and allow user to open ssh access to the instance from an arbitrary address

 * Name: Ubuntu-14.04 test
 * Description: Test blueprint for launching a single core Ubuntu-14.04 VM in cPouta
-* Flavor: mini
+* Flavor: standard.tiny
 * Maximum lifetime: 1h
 * Maximum instances per user: 1
 * Pre-allocate credits for the instance from the user quota: unchecked